Over the last ten years, Amazon has become one of the most successful companies globally, partly due to its streaming service.

 How Common are Ads on Amazon Prime Video?

 There’s no way to change this in your Amazon ad preferences.
-Worse, unlike YouTube, there’s no third-party application to get rid of ads on Amazon Prime Video.
+Worse, unlike YouTube, there’s no third-party application to get rid of ads on Amazon Prime Video app.

 This is because IMDb TV content is blended seamlessly into the main Prime Video content.
-In other words, users are clicking on a show with ads attached without any apparent markings.
+In other words, users click on a show with ads attached without apparent warnings.

 For example, a 100-minute film might have seven ad sections containing two or three short ads.
-While the advertisements only add a few minutes each to the run time, it is disruptive to the experience.
+While the advertisements add only a few minutes each to the run time, it disrupts the experience.

 One Possible Solution

-It’s unlikely that Amazon will ever separate Prime Video and IMDb TV.
-It’s also possible that Twitch will influence Amazon’s video practicing choices in the future.
+It’s unlikely that Amazon will ever separate Prime Video and IMDb TV into separate streaming platforms.
+In fact, Twitch will likely influence Amazon’s video choices in the future.

-Come what may, ads are here to stay.
+Unfortunately, ads interrupting our Amazon Prime video content are here to stay.

-But, that doesn’t mean Amazon should rest on its laurels and continue to frustrate users.
+But that doesn’t mean Amazon should rest on its laurels and continue frustrating users.
 There are ways to improve the experience for members.

 Some people have proposed an ad-supported tab in Prime Video’s top menu.

-Remember, Amazon is a for-profit company, first-and-foremost.
-Unlike Netflix, Amazon Prime Video is just a service to diversify their business and drive more traffic to their retail site.
+Unlike Netflix, the Amazon Prime Video streaming platform is just a service to diversify their business and drive more traffic to their retail site.

-Amazon might be hosting shows and films, but the point of it all is to get additional customers and make a sale.
+Amazon might be hosting shows and films, but the point is to get additional customers and make a sale.

-Even though it’s customers subscribe to Amazon Prime for the free shipping, Amazon will squeeze in Amazon Channels and movie rentals to tempt them to purchase more.
+Even though its customers subscribe to Amazon Prime for free shipping, Amazon will squeeze in Amazon Channels and movie rentals to tempt them to purchase more.

-Unfortunately, it’s not possible to turn off ads on Amazon Prime Video.
-Worse yet, I think it’s only a matter of time before you start seeing Amazon advertising products made by Amazon Basics on the Prime Video app.
+Unfortunately, turning off ads on Amazon Prime Video is impossible.
+Worse yet, it’s only a matter of time before you start seeing Amazon advertising products made by Amazon Basics on the Prime Video app.